MartinYan623/Lint-Code/README.md

 This is a project to record my code of algorithm questions in LintCode.
 The basic plan is to write down 2 or 3 questions every day.
 If you are also interested to challenge the algorithm questions, welcome to follow me in [LintCode](https://www.lintcode.com/user/Martin_Yan).
-Meanwhile, you can apply to join the question group, and you could get stronger 💪 with other mates in group.
+Meanwhile, you can apply to join the question group getting stronger 💪 with other mates in the group.

 ## Table of Contents
 - <a href='#Background'>Background</a>